DerekPascarella/NeonGenesisEvangelionTypingProjectAdvanced-EnglishPatchDreamcast/README.md

 | Typing Project Advanced!
 It really must be true what they say...
 The
 | Dream™ never dies.
 |
-| In this initial release (which likely also be the only release), all menus,
+| In this initial release (which will likely also be the only release),
-| options, dialog boxes, and screens have been fully translated.
-Most cases of
+| menus, options, dialog boxes, and screens have been fully translated.
+Most
-| important spoken dialog have been subtitled where possible, but due to
+| cases of important spoken dialog have been subtitled where possible, but due
-| technical limitations I was not able to achieve this everywhere.
+| to technical limitations I was not able to achieve this everywhere.
 | Furthermore, all levels are fully playable in English thanks to the clever
 | hack I worked out for the first game.
 |